grafana/mimir/docs/sources/architecture/ruler.md

 # (Optional) Ruler

 The **ruler** is an **optional service** that executes PromQL queries for recording rules and alerts.
-The ruler requires a database to store the recording rules and alerts for each tenant.
+The ruler requires object storage to store the recording rules and alerts for each tenant.

 Ruler is **semi-stateful** and can be scaled horizontally.
 Running rules internally have state, as well as the ring the rulers initiate.